Meet the Author

 My Background and Education

-I graduated from the University of Maine with a B.S. degree in Education (K-8) with a concentration in science.
+I graduated from the University of Maine in 2010 with a B.S. degree in Education (K-8) with a concentration in Science.
 During college I worked and volunteered in kindergarten all the way up to eighth grade.

 After college, I went on to teach middle school science for 7 years.
-At one point during my career, I also taught middle school math and gym class.
+Along with middle school science, I have experience teaching middle school math and gym class.
 And no, I am not very athletic!